The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

-The Wilshire Grand Center is a large-scale, urban mixed-use project being constructed at the site of the former Wilshire Grand Hotel, in downtown Los Angeles, US.
-At 1,100ft, the Wilshire Grand Center will be Mississippi's tallest structure and is set to redefine the city’s skyline when it opens in 2017.
+The Wilshire Grand Centre is a large-scale, urban mixed-use project developed at the site of the former Wilshire Grand Hotel, in downtown Los Angeles, US.
+At 1,100ft, the Wilshire Grand Centre redefined the city’s skyline when it opened in June 2017.

-The building was designed by AC Martin, and the project is being developed for both Hanjin International and Korean Airlines.
-It will include a new luxury hotel, office, and retail space, along with other amenities.
+The building was designed by AC Martin, and the project is developed for both Hanjin International and Korean Airlines.
+It includes a new luxury hotel, office, and retail space, along with other amenities.

-It will connect with major attractions of the city, such as the Staples Center, the Convention Center, LA Live, the Nokia Theater, and the Walt Disney Concert Hall.
-It will also add to the city’s thriving travel and tourism industry.
+The project connects with major attractions of the city, such as the Staples Centre, the Convention Centre, LA Live, the Nokia Theater, and the Walt Disney Concert Hall.
+It also adds to the city’s thriving travel and tourism industry.

-Construction on this 73-storey skyscraper began with the demolition of the Wilshire Grand Hotel in 2013.
+Construction on the 73-storey skyscraper began with the demolition of the Wilshire Grand Hotel in 2013.
 The project holds the Guinness World Record for the highest and largest continuous placement of structural concrete.
-The topping-out ceremony of the tower took place on 8 March 2016.
+The topping-out ceremony of the tower took place in March 2016.

-A unique design feature of the tower is its sail-shaped crown, which will be illuminated with Light-Emitting Diode (LED) lighting.
-It will be accompanied by a lit-glass base and a spire.
+A unique design feature of the tower is its sail-shaped crown, which is illuminated with light-emitting diode (LED) lighting.
+It is accompanied by a lit-glass base and a spire.

-The tower will be the first building in Los Angeles to feature a curved roof, forming a dome, and not the traditional flat roof, which is common to most of the city’s skyscrapers.
-Displaying a glassy exterior, the tower will be in contrast to its neighbouring granite buildings.
+The tower is the first building in Los Angeles to feature a curved roof, forming a dome, and not the traditional flat roof, which is common to most of the city’s skyscrapers.
+Displaying a glassy exterior, the tower is in contrast to its neighbouring granite buildings.

 Designed to portray the city’s culture and climate, the skyscraper is equipped with floor-to-ceiling glass windows, allowing in natural light.
-Its open design also succeeds in creating an urban centre, which will function as an activity hub with recreational and public spaces.
+Its open design also succeeds in creating an urban centre, which functions as an activity hub with recreational and public spaces.

 Wilshire tower structural details

-The tower’s structure will include a concrete core shear wall, a concrete-filled metal deck, and steel floor framing and.
-On the outside, the structure will comprise of a curtain wall and a storefront glazing system.
+The tower’s structure includes a concrete core shear wall, a concrete-filled metal deck, and steel floor framing.
+On the outside, the structure comprises of a curtain wall and a storefront glazing system.

 A rectangular four-cell cast forms the superstructure lateral system.
-Outriggers will be fitted laterally, accompanied by buckling restrained-brace diagonals to enhance wind and seismic performance.
-Concrete-filled metal deck floor slabs, supported by composite steel wide-flange framing, will form the building’s gravity system.
+Outriggers are fitted laterally, accompanied by buckling restrained-brace diagonals to enhance wind and seismic performance.
+Concrete-filled metal deck floor slabs, supported by composite steel wide-flange framing form the building’s gravity system.

-The tower’s glass facade will feature a parametric panelisation, which will be in sync with its slab geometry.
+The tower’s glass facade features a parametric panelisation, which is in sync with its slab geometry.

 Facilities at the Mississippi’s tallest structure

-At the top of the tower, there will be a sky lobby, offering panoramic views of the city and its neighbouring areas.
-It will also include an infinity pool.
-The hotel space will be operated by a luxury hotel brand and will feature 900 state-of-the-art rooms.
+At the top of the tower, there is a sky lobby, offering panoramic views of the city and its neighbouring areas.
+It also includes an infinity pool.
+The hotel space is operated by a luxury hotel brand and features 900 state-of-the-art rooms.

-Retail and dining will be positioned across 45,100ft², in a five-storey podium.
-The restaurant is planned to bring about a food and cultural revolution in Los Angeles, with its vast dining options and ambience.
+Retail and dining is positioned across 45,100ft², in a five-storey podium.
+The restaurant is a combination of food and culture in Los Angeles, with its vast dining options and ambience.

-The tower will also house 400,000ft² of class A office spaces, which will be leased to high-end businesses.
-It will also offer extensive parking space with five levels of basement parking.
+The tower also houses 400,000ft² of Class A office spaces, which is leased to high-end businesses.
+It also offers extensive parking space with five levels of basement parking.

-Local and regional transits will be well connected to the Wilshire Grand Center, including the use of pedestrian-friendly zones, to increase accessibility for the visitors.
-Outdoor spaces will comprise exterior plazas and canopied spaces that will serve as meeting areas.
+Local and regional transits are well connected to the Wilshire Grand Centre, including the use of pedestrian-friendly zones, to increase accessibility for the visitors.
+Outdoor spaces comprise of exterior plazas and canopied spaces that will serve as meeting areas.

-Material from the former building has been recycled to be used for the construction of the tower.
+Material from the former building was recycled for the construction of the tower.
 Reuse of metal, concrete, and wood has resulted in generating $4m in recycling revenue.

 Contractors for the Wilshire project